nazalexx/S14A2023-final-Energuru/README.md

 The main form.
 It also contains another mini-form with a selection of autofill if user wants one.
 The main form itself loops over all the dwelling unit's features.
 Upon submitting, makes a POST request to the `result` function (`/results/<username>`).

 #### `result.html`
 Displays a single result of one user.
-A prediction of annual consumption and a chart with consumption reduction options.
+A prediction of annual consumption and a chart with consumption reduction options (bar chart).

 #### `results.html`
 The same as `result.html` but loops over all the users.